terrapower/armi/doc/user/inputs/settings.rst

       - name: C
         step days: [5, R5]
         power fractions: [1, R5]
+      - cycle length: 100
+        burn steps: 2
+        availability factor: 0.9

 Note that repeated values in a list may be again be entered using the shorthand notation.

 Such a scheme would define the following cycles:

-    1. A 3 day power ramp followed by full power operations for 98 days, with three nodes clustered during the ramp and another at the end of the cycle
+    1. A 2 day power ramp followed by full power operations for 98 days, with three nodes clustered during the ramp and another at the end of the cycle, followed by 900 days of shutdown

     2. A 2 day power ramp followed by a prolonged period at full power and then a slight power reduction for the last 15 days in the cycle

-    3. Constant full-power operation split into six even increments
+    3. Constant full-power operation for 30 days split into six even increments

+    4. Constant full-power operation for 90 days, split into two equal-length 45 day segments, followed by 10 days of downtime

 As can be seen, the detailed cycle history option provides much greated flexibility for simulating realistic operations, particularly power ramps or scenarios that call for unevenly spaced burnup nodes, such as xenon buildup in the early period of thermal reactor operations.